MolecularMatters/raw_pdb/README.md

 At the moment, there is no support for C13 line information and the TPI type stream data, because Live++ does not make use of that information yet.
 However, we will gladly accept PRs, or implement support in the future.

+Furthermore, PDBs linked using /DEBUG:FASTLINK are not supported.
+These PDBs do not contain much information, since private symbol information is distributed among object files and library files.

 ## Documentation

 If you are unfamiliar with the basic structure of a PDB file, the <a href="https://llvm.org/docs/PDB/index.html">LLVM documentation</a> serves as a good introduction.